alexmunoz502/Cross-Sum/README.md

 For more information, visit [WikiPedia]https://en.wikipedia.org/wiki/Kakuro

 ##### HOW TO RUN
 in the program direction, run one of the commands:
     `python3 main.py`
     or
     `py main.py`
 or from an IDE, run the main.py file.

 ###### FILES
 There are 3 files included in the program:

 *app.py*
     This file contains the "frontend" for the game.
 It contains the code for the GUI, which is responsible for displaying the information to the player and accepting input to play the game

 *cross_sum.py*
     This file contains the "backend" for the game.
 It contains the algorithms for generating and solving the puzzles, as well as the functionality for checking solutions.

 *main.py*
-    This is the main "executable" file for the game that creates an instance of the program to run.
+    This is the main file for the game that creates an instance of the application to run.